 - School Accountability Report Card

 The state law (Education Code) and federal law (Public Law 107-110) require California public and nonpublic, nonsectarian schools to annually prepare school report cards which provide information to the community to allow public comparison of schools for student achievement, environment, resources, and demographics.

 - Local Educational Agency Accountability Report Card

-The federal ESEA requires annual districtwide summary report cards that summarize assessment results of LEAs statewide and disaggregated by student groups.
+The federal ESEA requires annual districtwide report cards that summarize data of LEAs statewide and disaggregated by student groups.